surgosan/finance-calculator/client/plan.md

 4. Net Worth
 5. 'You spent <$amount> more/less than some day'
 6. EZ money change updater
+7. EZ add account, new transaction

 ### Home Cards

 1. Net Worth
 2. Expenses so far (month)
 3. Expenses today
-4. So far, you have spend # more/less than last week
+4. So far, you have spent # more/less than last week
 5. Ez input

 - Home Layout